 There are some things in our homes that, if it wasn’t for a worldwide extremely infectious virus, we probably never think about how often they are touched and that they are touched by everyone daily.
 These are doorknobs (inside and outside), toilet and faucet handles, refrigerator handles, light switches, remote controls, and other surfaces throughout the house.
 Clean then disinfect these at least once a day.

-For disinfecting the surface or an object after cleaning it, the Environmental Protection Agency (EPA) has two common everyday household products listed as active ingredients on its List N: Disinfectants for Use Against SARS-CoV-2.
+For disinfecting or sanitizing the surface or an object after cleaning it, the Environmental Protection Agency (EPA) has two common everyday household products listed as active ingredients on its List N: Disinfectants for Use Against SARS-CoV-2.

 Hydrogen Peroxide: Hydrogen peroxide is such a strong disinfectant because it has antiviral and antibacterial properties.
 Hospital workers use it to sterilize surgical tools.
 It is also a natural bleach and works well for whitening surfaces or grout (but keep it away from anything colored).